hayk96/trafficlight-docker-challenge/README.md

 - the `nginx-proxy` container must listen to the following ports: `3000`, `4000` and `5000`.
 The mentioned ports should map to the web apps as follows: (3000 -> red-app, 4000 -> yellow-app, 5000 -> green-app). ***:bulb: This point must be implemented via [nginx_proxy_pass](http://nginx.org/en/docs/http/ngx_http_proxy_module.html)***.

-- restrict access of all web apps with the [Nginx HTTP Basic Authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).

-If you have done all the points of Task1 correctly, by opening e.g. the link http://127.0.0.1:3000 on your browser, you should see the `red-app` page.
+If you have done all points of the Task1 correctly, by opening e.g. the link http://127.0.0.1:3000 on your browser, you should see the `red-app` page.
 The rest web apps should work with the same logic.

 ### :two: Task2: Running web apps with Nginx load balancing
 2.1 Run services via Docker Compose with the following requirements by using the web apps' images that you've built: